 What is subscription pricing?

 In the subscription-based pricing model, customers pay regularly for a service or product, most commonly a monthly fee.
 Subscription pricing is different than pricing for traditional products, as pricing is often based on the subscription length, making longer subscriptions the cheapest option.

 The amount you charge for products or services should be taken seriously, yet many businesses do not take the time to consider this properly.
 Companies spend an average of only ten hours each year on their pricing.

 This happens for several reasons, such as pressure to acquire new customers instead of optimizing the value of those they already have, a lack of knowledge on how to price, failure to invest in collecting customer data, and many more.

 But even if you spend double that amount of time on your pricing strategy, if you're not also avoiding the following mistakes, you could be charging less than you should.

 Basing pricing on instinct or “gut feel” over data

-When you're just starting out, you might look to competitors' pricing strategies— or worse, you might just guess — where your subscription pricing should start.
-But as you begin quantifying your ideal customers, you'll understand what they truly value in your product, and what they're willing to pay for it.
+When you're just starting out, you might look to competitors' pricing strategies - or worse; you might just guess - where your subscription plans should start.
+But as you begin quantifying your ideal customers, you'll understand what they truly value in your product and what they're willing to pay for it.

 Data needs to be at the heart of every pricing decision you make.
 Failing to base your subscription pricing on hard data could lead you to overprice or underprice your product or services.